 For the majority of people who are not educated in chemistry, what is it that they are really looking to avoid?

 They want to avoid those synthetic chemicals that are known to be skin irritants, skin penetrators, endocrine disrupters and carcinogenic.

 While the list can be long, here are a few to avoid: Parabens, synthetic colors, fragrance, propylene glycol, petroleum, coal tar, formaldehyde, SLS/SLES, Tricolson, phthalates and lead.

-In producing HAIRMETTO® ,the healthiest treatment was our main concern.
+In producing HAIRMETTO®, the healthiest treatment was our main concern.
 HAIRMETTO® is not made from ingredients one would buy in grocery or drug stores.
-We have sourced organic where possible and always the highest quality choice, not the cheapest.
+We have sourced organic where possible and are always the highest quality choice, not the cheapest.

-Natural medicines are often lost in processing and refining of plant oils.
+Natural medicines are often lost in the processing and refining of plant oils.
 We have specifically gone to manufacturers and sourced plant oils extracted using the proper techniques such as cold pressed and CO2.
-HAIRMETTO® offers choice to those who demand effective high quality natural ingredients.
+HAIRMETTO® offers a choice to those who demand effective high-quality natural ingredients.

 We’ve made our products to be a healthy alternative to the pharmaceuticals and synthetics available.

 Here’s a blog that is an interesting read on the subject: https://blogs.sciencemag.org/pipeline/archives/2014/07/02/all_natural_and_chemical_free